 We ask that all members of the LINE Group conduct themselves in accordance with the

-LINE STYLE and LINE CODE in order to achieve our MISSION.
+LINE STYLE and LINE CODE in order to achieve our MISSION and VISION.

-Below, you can see how our MISSION, the LINE STYLE, and the LINE CODE come together.
+Below, you can see how our MISSION, VISION, the LINE STYLE, and the LINE CODE come together.